Lacking sufficient education or experience?

 About Youth On The Rise

-Youth on the Rise is an online paid work experience program that empowers young adults who are facing barriers to employment with the skills they need to be successful in the workforce.
+Youth on the Rise is a hybrid paid work experience program that empowers young adults who are facing barriers to employment with the skills they need to be successful in the workforce.

 What the program offers

-We are looking for 15 youth motivated to develop employability skills and enter the workforce.
-Deadline: April 19, 2022
+We are looking for 8 participants, motivated to develop their employability skills and enter the workforce.

 FAQs for PARTICIPANTS